thycotic/dsv-docs/product/cli-ref/config.md

 ## Advanced: Add Authentication Providers

-Thycotic recommends against changing the Thycotic One provider because it provides for the initial user and any others you add that federate to Thycotic One.
+Thycotic recommends against changing the Thycotic One provider because it provides for the initial User and any others you add that federate to Thycotic One.
 However, you can add providers.

 ### Add AWS as a Provider